Skip to main content

 Next Steps: Book Your Tax Consultation

 Relocating to Southern Europe requires precise tax planning.
 A single structural error—filing under the wrong regime, missing application deadlines, or failing to document investment requirements—costs thousands.
 Taxbordr provides: - Comprehensive cross-border tax analysis for Portugal and Greece - Residency and visa strategy aligned with tax optimization - IFICI and Article 5A/5B/5C application support - Annual compliance and tax return filing - Inheritance and estate planning - Digital nomad and remote worker consultation Telmo Ramos, founder of Taxbordr (Ordem dos Economistas Cédula No. 16379), leads our advisory team with deep expertise in cross-border relocation, multi-jurisdictional compliance, and high-net-worth tax strategy.
-Book a Tax Consultation — Let's build your optimal tax structure.
+Book a Tax Position Review, Let's build your optimal tax structure.

 Relocating to Southern Europe requires precise tax planning.

-Book a Tax Consultation
+Book a Tax Position Review